NCAA Men's and Women's Basketball Tournaments Expanding to 76 Teams

 Key Facts

-- The NCAA men's and women's basketball tournaments will expand to 76 teams, according to multiple reports.
+- The NCAA men's and women's basketball tournaments will expand to 76 teams following committee approval.

-- UConn coach Dan Hurley expressed concern that the change could make the regular season 'meaningless.'
+- UConn coach Dan Hurley expressed concern that the expansion could make the regular season 'meaningless.'

 What Happened